stryker-mutator/stryker-js/docs/getting-started.md

 Please let us know if your option is missing here [by opening an issue](https://github.com/stryker-mutator/stryker-js/issues/new).

-After the init is done, inspect the `stryker.conf.js` file.
+After the init is done, inspect the `stryker.config.mjs` file.

 For more information on what these options mean, take a look at [the Configuration docs page](./configuration.md)